microsoft/VSExtensibility/docs/new-extensibility-model/getting-started/in-proc-extensions.md

 date: 2022-7-13
 ---

-# Creating your first In-Process VisualStudio.Extensibility extension
+# Creating your first in-process VisualStudio.Extensibility extension

 ## Introduction
 While the VisualStudio.Extensibility model was created primarily to host extensions outside of the devenv.exe process, starting with Visual Studio 17.3 it is possible to build a VisualStudio.Extensibility extension that are hosted within devenv.exe and can leverage traditional extensibility APIs provided by the [Microsoft.VisualStudio.Sdk](https://www.nuget.org/packages/Microsoft.VisualStudio.Sdk) packages.